Nova Mutum: Economy

-Nova Mutum is cut by the BR-163 highway, the main route of flow of crops in Mato Grosso; the granting of the BR-163 MT foresees investments of R$5.5 billion over 30 years, and R$2.8 billion invested in the first five years.
-This is the value estimated by the concessionaire West Route to perform duplication, recovery, conservation, maintenance, implementation of improvements, operations services and care to users.
+Nova Mutum is cut by the BR-163 highway, the main route for the flow of crops in Mato Grosso.

-In industry, the city has Bunge Alimentos S/a (largest soybean crusher in Latin America), refrigerators as Perdigão Brazil Foods – BRF (which will be covered with a turnover of more investments to R$100 million reais) that generates around 2,500 direct jobs, excellence pork (pig slaughtering and industrialization of derived products, high quality, with 21,250 m2 of constructed area, currently generating around 3,000 direct and indirect jobs.
-Its installed capacity to slaughter 3000 animals/day, about 350 animals/h. the industrial sector with capacity to produce 100 tons/day, is divided into fresh pork, cooked and seasoned products.
-Melina Juices Melina grape juice is the first "grape juice 100% natural" produced in Mato Grosso and the third of Brazil; in 2011 won the label "Carrefour Guarantee of Origin".
+In industry, the city has Bunge Alimentos S/a (largest soybean crusher in Latin America), refrigerators as Perdigão Brazil Foods – BRF (which will be covered with a turnover of more investments to R$100 million reais) that generates around 2,500 jobs, Excelência carne suína (pig slaughtering and industrialization of derived products, high quality, with 21,250 m2 of constructed area, currently generating around 3,000 direct and indirect jobs.
+Its installed capacity to slaughter 3000 animals/day, about 350 animals/h. the industrial sector with the capacity to produce 100 tons/day, is divided into fresh pork, cooked and seasoned products.
+Melina Juices Melina grape juice is the first "100% natural grape juice" produced in Mato Grosso and the third in Brazil; in 2011 won the label "Carrefour Guarantee of Origin".
 The factory for each crop produces between 400 and 600 l (thousands) of juice.

 In 2013, the gross domestic product of the municipality was R$2,167,526 thousand reais; the municipality is the third-largest exporter in the state and has as its main market overseas Asian countries, plus the European continent and part of the Middle East.

 Nova Mutum is part of the 10 municipalities that are responsible for 48.06% of everything that is exported by the state, with $559.1 million.

+In 2024, primarily exported product of Nova Mutum were Soybean Meal ($40.6M), Corn ($24.1M), Soybeans ($12.7M), Raw Cotton ($4.66M), and Bran ($2.67M) to Asian countries like, Thailand, Vietnam, China and South Korea.
+The top imported products of Nova Mutum were Potassic Fertilizers ($15.3M), Mixed Mineral or Chemical Fertilizers ($1.83M), Phosphatic Fertilizers ($1.17M), Raw Plastic Sheeting ($295k), and Cleaning Products ($123k) from mostly Canada, China, Spain, United States, and Israel.

 Infrastructure

-Nova Mutum is considered a model in terms of infrastructure; the city has a master plan project that will keep the development organized for the next 30 years to grow in an orderly and projected way, a project to implement a technology park.
-With the donation of approximately 300 ha by pioneers, the plan points out the implementation of the Nova Mutum technology park, and highlights some points of possible concretization, among them: implementation of new technical courses in several areas, implementation of a new teaching institution, public/private partnerships, feasibility of a technology fair, with space for large businesses and presentation of technological innovation in the field of agribusiness, construction of a theater as an incentive to local culture, among other projects.
+Nova Mutum is considered a model in terms of infrastructure; the city has a master plan project that will keep the development organized for the next 30 years to grow in an orderly and projected way.
+With the donation of approximately 300 ha by pioneers, the plan outlines the implementation of the Nova Mutum technology park, and highlights some areas of possible implementation, among them: implementation of new technical courses in several areas, implementation of a new teaching institution, public/private partnerships, feasibility of a technology fair, with space for large businesses and presentation of technological innovation in the field of agribusiness, construction of a theater as an incentive to local culture, among other projects.

-The municipality has 16 km of bike paths, another 14 km are expected in the next years, with the aim of providing a better quality of life, through the practice of sports activities such as running, cycling and walking trails.
+The municipality has 16 km of bike paths, another 14 km are expected in the next years, with the aim of providing a better quality of life, through the practice of sports activities such as running, cycling and walking.

 The city is served by Brig.
 Eduardo Gomes Airport.